 Wolverine is one of the most popular members of the X-Men and has been able to transcend comics into popular culture.
 By starring in countless video games, animated series, and films, he has become one of Marvel’s most recognisable characters.

 Looking to read some of the best Wolverine comics?
-Check out these 12 picks that include a great mix of key issues, fan-favourites, and critically acclaimed stories that will scratch your Wolverine itch.
+Check out these 12 picks that include a great mix of key issues, fan favourites, and critically acclaimed stories that will scratch your Wolverine itch.

 Enjoy!